x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/offline-address-books/offline-address-books.md

 ### Conditions that cause a full download of the OAB

-There are circumstances in which Outlook Web App will perform a full OAB download.
+There are circumstances in which Outlook will perform a full OAB download.
 These include:

 - There is no OAB on the client computer.
 This condition may occur if Outlook has not performed an initial complete synchronization.